Impact of fundraising

 Macmillan are doing whatever it takes to support people living with cancer, but we can't do it without you.
-Take on the Longest Day Golf Challenge and you'll be making a real difference.
-Thanks to heroes like you - we'll be able to give people going through a cancer experience practical, emotional and personal support when they need it the most.
+By taking on the Longest Day Golf Challenge and you'll be making a real difference to the 3 million people in the UK living with cancer.

 Where your fundraising goes